shrinerb/shrine/README.md

 is "uploaded" to `:cache` on assignment, and then the cached file is reuploaded to `:store` on save.

-Now that we got that out of the way, how do we do the actual processing?
+Ok, now how do we do the actual processing?
 Well, Shrine actually doesn't ship with any image processing functionality, because that is a generic problem that belongs in a separate gem.
 So, I created the [image_processing] gem which you can use with Shrine:

 ```rb
 require "image_processing/mini_magick"